 How to Improve Writing Skills

-The most important of the techniques for effective writing is to write for the reader.
-You just put yourself in the place of reader for thinking about how you would react to the message if you were the receiver and not the writer.
+The most important technique for effective writing is to write for the reader.
+You just put yourself in the place of the reader by thinking about how you would react to the message if you were the receiver and not the writer.

-For example, if you are writing to a customer who is unfamiliar with the special language used within your industry, you should try to avoid that specialized terms.
-“Records of your account have been copied on a floppy for further necessity: permanent housing will be made on-line to our mainframe” would not be appropriate for the average reader.
+For example, if you are writing to a customer who is unfamiliar with the special language used within your industry, you should try to avoid those specialized terms.
+“Records of your account have been copied on a floppy for further necessity: permanent housing will be made online to our mainframe” would not be appropriate for the average reader.

 Check the sentence length of your message.
 If most of the sentences exceed fifteen to twenty words, consider breaking up long sentences into shorter ones.
-Put separate ideas in separate sentences.
+Put separate ideas into separate sentences.

 This practice allows you to keep sentences shorter and makes for better understanding.
 For example, the following sentence has too few sentence breaks.

-I plan to be in Chittagonj October 3-5 and would like to meet with you and your lawyer during that time to talk about the modification of our agreement that we discussed briefly on the telephone.
+I plan to be in Chittagong on October 3-5 and would like to meet with you and your lawyer during that time to talk about the modification of our agreement that we discussed briefly on the telephone.

 4. Use Short, Simple Words

 Use short and simple words, the reader will easily understand.
 Long words are, not necessary.
-Short, simple wording is more effective to attain communication objective.
+Short, simple wording is more effective to attain communication objectives.

 5. Avoid Jargon

-Jargon is pompous, trite and abstract language.
+Jargon is a pompous, trite, and abstract language.
 Jargon should be avoided to make life simple.